 Project Gutenberg - offers over 45,000 free ebooks: choose epub or kindle books; download them or read them online

-Federal Digital System – provides free online access to official publications from all three branches of the Federal Government
+U.S. Government Information - provides free online access to official publications from all three branches of the federal government

 Images, Sound & Video